Nercury/impl-days-android-sample/README.md

 ### The goals of this repository

-This repository will eventually become the example how to use this plugin.
+This repository will eventually become the example of how to use this plugin.